AnotherDaniel/up-trustable-release/trustable/notes.md

 > Collected data from tests and monitoring of deployed software is analysed according to specified objectives.

 Effectively the same as TA-14 in terms of what we need to do to get there, and then perhaps some more recommendations for how our integrating systems can analyse outputs.

-### TA-16

-> All constructed iterations of uProtocol Rust components include source code, build instructions, tests, results and attestations.

-This is, to a first approximation, automatically met by means of the tagging of releases which therefore contain everything in the repository at that time.
-We will need to ensure therefore that results/attestations are documented inside the repository content at the time of release, and that the release process includes validating this.

-### TA-17

-> ?

-TODO

-### TA-18

-> Confidence in uProtocol Rust components is measured based on results of analysis

-Nothing structural to do here - this is an aggregation of confidence scores from everything else we do in the trustable framework, and the documentation of how to arrive at such a result.

-### TA-19

-> Components and tools used to construct and verify uProtocol Rust components are assessed, to identify potential risks and issues

-This will require us to think about how our containers are constructed and to assess risks around them.
-In addition we should provide guidance to our integrators so that they are able to assess the equivalent in their build/test environments.

-### TA-20

-> Manual methodologies applied for uProtocol (Rust components) by contributors, and their results, are managed according to specified objectives.

-We must ensure we avoid any manual testing of uProtocol Rust components expected as part of our release cycles.
-Right now we do not have any such tests, and we should keep it that way.